Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 - Unzip the downloaded file into a directory (can be anywhere).

 .. note::
-    Only from version 3.0, NoiseModelling releases include a user interface.
+    Only from version 3.0, NoiseModelling releases include the user interface described in this tutorial.

 .. _Github : https://github.com/Ifsttar/NoiseModelling/releases